Home Movies season 4

-The fourth season of the American animated sitcom Home Movies is the final season of series.
-The season was broadcast in the United States on the Adult Swim programming block for the television network Cartoon Network from November 11, 2003 to April 4, 2004.
+The fourth and final season of the American animated sitcom Home Movies first aired in the United States on the Adult Swim programming block for the television network Cartoon Network from November 11, 2003, to April 4, 2004.
 Co-creators Brendon Small and Loren Bouchard, along with Tom Snyder, served as executive producers for the season.

 The series followed the adventures of 8-year-old aspiring filmmaker, Brendon Small, who writes, directs, and stars in homemade film productions that he creates with his friends Melissa Robbins and Jason Penopolis.
 Brendon and Melissa's soccer coach, John McGuirk, is a selfish, short-tempered alcoholic who constantly gives the two bad advice.
 Brendon's divorced single mother, Paula must deal with juggling her children, her job as a creative writing teacher, and her romantic life.

 Episodes

 Home release

 The DVD boxset for season four was released by Shout!
 Factory on May 16, 2006.
 Other than all thirteen episodes of the season, the DVD included several bonus features, including interviews with the cast and crew, animatics, an animation gallery, commentary tracks, and a bonus soundtrack CD.